klara-zaskalanova/english-for-designers/02-first-impression/index.md

 _Hello, I’m Klára,_

-_junior UX, UI and visual designer, striving to make the world a less complicated place.
+_junior digital (UX/UI) and graphic designer, striving to make the world a less complicated place.
 Currently commuting between Slovakia and Prague, I'm open to work remotely as well._

 ## Featured Projects

-I
+My visuals always derive from clients needs, therefore they differ. <!-- I don't have a specific style. --> For the following presentation I chose three projects from entirely different areas.
+For my work, I like to choose projects that are, in my eyes, meaningful.
+I tend to choose topics <!-- connected to --> of mental health, physical health, education or culture.

 ### Revmatism with chill (Revma v klidu)